naduki/dotfiles/README.md

 In Home-manager, set `qt6.enable = true;`!

 ## TODO
-- [ ] Fix: Window name not displayed in the top-left of the bar
 - [ ] Fix: VSCode symbolic link icons are missing

 ## Reference